sentimentapp/core/Transformer/README.md

-# BERT Style Transformer for Sentiment Classification
+# BERT Style Transformer for Emotion Classification in Text